This page in brief

 This was a time of turmoil.
 Egypt had controlled Canaan but when Egyptian influence waned, it left a power vacuum and many different cities and tribes fought for power and land.
 Many cities and villages were destroyed at this time, although probably over a longer period than envisaged in Joshua, and possibly by armies other than Joshua’s.
 So there is some evidence supporting the Joshua campaign.

 However many cities said to be destroyed by Joshua were either destroyed centuries before (Ai almost a millennium earlier and Jericho in about 1550 BCE), or apparently didn’t even exist at that time (e.g. Gibeon, Arad, Heshbon), or remained unconquered until much later (e.g. Jerusalem, Megiddo).
-This evidence tells agains the historicity of the campaign as described in Joshua.
+This evidence tells against the historicity of the campaign as described in Joshua.

 Some conservative scholars (e.g. Ref 15) argue that the archaeology supports a literal understanding of Joshua if the conquest occurred 2 centuries earlier, but few scholars accept this, and the arguments are not convincing to my limited understanding.